Robb Royer: The Pleasure Fair

-A year later the group signed a recording contract with Uni Records in 1967.
+A year later, the group signed a recording contract with Uni Records in 1967.
 David Gates was hired as the arranger and conductor for the Pleasure Fair's self-titled album.

 Royer's song "Say What You See" (co-written with Tim Hallinan) would end up in 1968 being produced by Jimmy Griffin and arranged by David Gates.
-It was sung by a trio calling themselves "The Curtain Calls".
-Soon afterward in the same year the three founding members of Bread (Royer, Griffin and Gates) would combine forces as their own group.
+It was sung by a trio calling itself the Curtain Calls.
+Soon afterward in the same year, the three founding members of Bread (Royer, Griffin and Gates) would combine forces as their own group.

 Jimmy Griffin collaborations

 Robb Royer met Jimmy Griffin through a mutual friend, Maria Yolanda Aguayo, who would later become Griffin's wife.
 Initially Griffin asked Royer to help with writing horn parts for a music course that Griffin was taking.
 Soon Royer and Griffin were working together as staff songwriters for Viva Publishing.
 Jimmy Griffin had been hired by Viva first and was originally supposed to write with another Viva writer, but preferred working with Royer.
 Griffin soon forced the issue with Viva when he asked if they wanted only half of the publishing rights or all of the rights, resulting in Viva hiring Royer by 1967.
 Griffin earned $75 a week (US$ in dollars) and Royer received $50 a week (US$ in dollars), but those salaries were sufficient to pay the rent at that time (Royer's rent for his L.A. apartment was $80 a month in 1967).

-Royer and Griffin, using the pseudonyms Robb Wilson and Arthur James, wrote the lyrics for "For All We Know", featured in the film Lovers and Other Strangers, which won the Academy Award for Best Song.
-The song has charted three times: The Carpenters (1971) reached number one on the Adult Contemporary charts (#3 in the Billboard Hot 100); Shirley Bassey (1971) reached number six on the UK charts; Nicki French (1995) reached number 42 on the UK charts.
+Royer and Griffin, using the pseudonyms Robb Wilson and Arthur James, wrote the lyrics for "For All We Know", featured in the film Lovers and Other Strangers which won the Academy Award for Best Song.
+The song has charted three times, first by the Carpenters in 1971 which reached number one on the Adult Contemporary chart (#3 on the Billboard Hot 100), then by Shirley Bassey also in 1971 which reached number six on the UK charts, and by Nicki French (1995) reaching number 42 in the UK.

 Royer and Griffin would continue to write and collaborate on various projects until Griffin's death in 2005.